imagej/imagej.github.io/pages/Tips_and_Tricks.md

 description: test description
 ---

-%Replace% Learn %Replace% ImageJ is easy to use, but sometimes you wish for some function that is actually implemented, yet you do not know how to trigger.
+{% include learn %}ImageJ is easy to use, but sometimes you wish for some function that is actually implemented, yet you do not know how to trigger.
 This page lists a few of those tricks.

 ## Show the memory consumption